-Q 84 What actions can government organizations take to remedy these gaps?
+U85 What actions can government organisations take to remedy these gaps?

-Government entities have compiled a number of leading practices in business continuity, including guidelines on training business continuity teams, testing, and exercises to evaluate recovery strategies and ensure the availability government information systems in the event of a catastrophe.
-Among the benefits of focusing more on business continuity training, testing and exercises include reinforcing the ability to conduct repeatable procedures, coordinating organizational communications, uncovering weaknesses in procedures, and identifying resource gaps.
+Government entities have compiled a number of best practices in business continuity, including guidelines on training business continuity teams, testing, and exercises to evaluate recovery strategies and ensure the availability of government information systems in the event of a catastrophe.
+Among the benefits of focusing more on business continuity training, testing and exercises include reinforcing the ability to conduct repeatable procedures, coordinating organisational communications, uncovering weaknesses in procedures, and identifying resource gaps.